 17) Can my Friend/Boyfriend/Girlfriend come to watch?

 Understand that just like any other tour, you do not get to bring a friend along for free just because they want to look and not participate.
-At Sak Yant Chiang Mai, we charge a much reduced rate for additional people but the bottom line is that this is a tour and while your friends are welcome to come and share the experience with you - just like the Elephant Camps, you do not get in for free just because you do not want to feed or bathe the Elephants.
+At Sak Yant Chiang Mai, we charge a much reduced rate for additional people (and less for observers) but the bottom line is that this is a tour and while your friends are welcome to come and share the experience with you - just like the Elephant Camps, or Tiger visits - you do not get in for free just because you do not want to feed or bathe the Elephants, or touch the Tigers.

 Although if you decide to get our In-house service, guests can watch for free